sourcemeta/learnjsonschema.com/content/2020-12/content/contentEncoding.markdown

 ---
 keyword: "contentEncoding"
 signature: "String"
-value: This keyword should be set to a standard (to increase interoperability) encoding name such as those defined in [RFC 4648](https://www.rfc-editor.org/info/rfc4686)
+value: This keyword should be set to a standard (to increase interoperability) encoding name such as those defined in [RFC 4648](https://www.rfc-editor.org/info/rfc4686) and [RFC 2045](https://www.rfc-editor.org/info/rfc2045.html)
 summary: "The string instance should be interpreted as encoded binary data and decoded using the encoding named by this property."
 kind: [ "annotation" ]
 instance: [ "string" ]